Safe Ministry Policy and Guidelines

 Toys and equipment used for infants and pre-school children should be regularly cleaned.

-Due care in food preparation should be taken in regard to medical conditions and allergies e.g., anaphylaxis, diabetes, etc (see Item 16 Record Keeping).
+Due care in food preparation should be taken in regard to medical conditions and allergies e.g., anaphylaxis, diabetes, etc (see 16) Record Keeping).

 Tea and coffee making facilities for parents and guardians should be kept out of reach of children.

-Children and young people should wash hands before eating food.
+Children and young people should wash hands before eating food using the handbasins and soap available in the bathrooms.

 If playing games with food provide individual wrapped servings (eg wrapped lollies).

 i.
-All people must wash hands or use gloves if handling food.
+All workers must wash hands or use gloves if handling food.
+Handwashing needs to take place at the handwashing station located just inside the kitchen door.

 ii.
-All people must change gloves or wash hands between different food groups.
+All workers must change gloves or wash hands between different food groups and after blowing their nose, going to the toilet, or touching their hair or face.

 iii.
 All wounds must be covered.